 Vicarious liability is when an employer is held legally responsible for the actions of an employee.
-It is the legal responsibility imposed on an employer, although he or she is free from blame, for a wrong committed by his or her employee in the course of his or her employment.
+It is the legal responsibility imposed on an employer, although they are free from blame, for a wrong committed by their employee in the course of their employment.